aliirz/funnelhq/README.md

     export MAIL_USER=awesomeuser@gmail.com

-The following environment variables are required
+The following environment variables are required.
+This is likely to trip you up the first time you're setting up the app.

 + MAIL_USER
 + MAIL_PASS
++ RECURLY_API_KEY
++ RECURLY_JS_PRIVATE_KEY

 ## Creating a test user